How To Overcome Emotional Reactivity And Build Emotional Stability

 Your emotional processes are still there when you have positive emotions and good development.
-Yet, when your emotional processes are dealing with an exaggerated reaction, you have trouble regulating your emotions.
+Yet, when your emotional processes are responding to an exaggerated reaction, you may have trouble regulating your emotions.

 Still, working to improve the way you think and react to your strong emotions can help you avoid problems like anxiety disorders and internalizing symptoms, including depression symptoms.
 In this way, cognitive reappraisal can even reduce your risk of depression and anxiety when you don’t react impulsively so often.
 Then, your mental health can improve.

-It is a high level of reactivity in your emotions.
-On the Emotion Reactivity Scale, high reactivity may show up as self-injurious thoughts and behaviors (SITB).
+On the Emotion Reactivity Scale, high reactivity may show up as (SITB).
 In other words, the stress reactivity is so extreme that the person thinks of harming themselves, so they have higher scores on the scale.
 It’s true that these are depressive symptoms, but they can happen because of your own reactions.

 The Perth Emotional Reactivity Scale helps therapists determine the extent of a reactivity problem.
-Based on data analysis, evidence suggests that the scale works well to discover the degree of reactivity in someone’s strong emotions.
+Based on analysis from the study linked, evidence suggests that the scale works well to discover the degree of reactivity in someone’s strong emotions.

 On the PERS scale, higher scores in general negative features of reactivity mean that you are more likely to react, while high scores in general positive features mean you react quickly and easily to your positive feelings.